carbonplan/blog/posts/first-post-welcome.md

   title: 'Welcome to the blog',
   authors: ['Jeremy Freeman'],
   date: '09-14-2021',
-  summary: "Why we made this and what you'll find here", }
+  summary: "Why we made this and what you'll find here.", }

 Public communication is core to our mission at CarbonPlan.